stefanosu/AlgorithimsAndDataStructures-/README.md

 ### Searching Algorithms:
    #### Linear Search - is a process that checks every element in the list sequentially until the desired element is found.
 The computational complexity for linear search is O(n)

+   #### Binary Search - is a search algorithm that finds the position of a target value within a sorted array.
+Binary search compares the target value to the middle element of the array.